University Facilities Management is committed to responsible stewardship of natural

 MSU has approximately 500 meters and submeters across campus for electricity, steam condensate, natural gas and domestic water.
 Campus meter type and manufacturer vary by installation.
 Monthly campus meter data is collected by hand, by smart meters or received from Utility providers.
 The metering information helps Resource Management and Engineering staff review energy use trends, identify anomalies and address system failures.

-MSU has implement a campus smart metering system to enable real-time energy use monitoring and the collection of interval data.
+MSU has implemented a campus smart metering system to enable real-time energy use monitoring and the collection of interval data.
 Smart metering efforts are primarily focused on electricity, but in some cases steam condensate, natural gas and domestic water information are also collected by the system.
 There are approximately 50 smart meters installed throughout campus with plans to install additional meters for buildings with the highest energy use.

 MSU continues to make strides in building energy use reductions.
 The building Energy Use Intensity (EUI) trends shown below confirm that energy reductions are occurring in academic buildings due to energy efficiency projects.
 Resource Management and Engineering staff identify energy reduction opportunities by comparing the EUI and other energy data for facilities with similar characteristics.